 To learn more about the advanced online programs available to you via UIC, including the Master of Science in Health Informatics, contact an enrollment advisor today.

-Sources referenced in article:
+Sources linked to in article: